5 essential tips for travelling during the COVID-19 pandemic

 - Enhanced cleaning procedures

 - Mandatory face masks for passengers and crew on board

 - Touch-free travel with a range of online services

-All the aircraft in Norwegian’s fleet are fitted with the latest air filtration technology (HEPA filters) which is effective in capturing close to 100% of airborne microbes.
+All the aircraft in Norwegian’s fleet are fitted with the latest air filtration technology (HEPA filters) which is effective in capturing 99% of airborne microbes, including viruses and bacteria.

 Ready to plan?

 If you’ve decided you’re ready to start planning your next holiday, then make sure to keep this advice in mind when travelling during COVID-19.
 As long as you stay informed, mindful, and open to adjustments, you’ll be able to have a safe and enjoyable trip.